Chekosoft/Lulu/README.md

 with Lulu(u'/', u'index'):
     def get(request):
         Lulu.logger.info('Route Name is %s', request.route_params['route_name'])
+        #session support
+        if not 'times' in request.session:
+            request.session['times'] = 1
+        else:
+            request.session['times'] += 1
+        Lulu.logger.info('Accesed %d times' % request.session['times'])
         return u'Yup, that tasted purple.'

-#How Lulu handles named parameters
-with Lulu(u'/{name:word}', u'name'):
+with Lulu(u'/{name:word}', 'name'):
     def get(request):
         Lulu.logger.info('Route Name is %s', request.route_params['route_name'])
         return u'Hi, %s' % request.route_params['name']

 if __name__ == '__main__':
-    Lulu.start(host='0.0.0.0', port=1W337)
+    Lulu.start()
 ```

 On script execution (`python example.py`).
 Lulu will spawn a WSGIref server for development, listening to 0.0.0.0:1337.
 The default values for host and port are localhost:1500.

 Declaring functions with names other than HTTP methods (GET, POST, PUT, etc) inside the endpoint block will be ignored.

-If you want to serve applications using a WSGI server, for example Gunicorn, you need to point to the Lulu.serve method.
+If you want to serve applications using a WSGI server, you need to point to the Lulu.serve method.

-_Example_: `gunicorn example:Lulu.serve`

 ##Dependencies
-The only two dependencies (for now) are `webob` and `wheezy.routing`.
-Got really confused trying to understand WSGI and too lazy to write a router.
+    * `webob` to handle web requests and responses.
+    * `wheezy.routing` for routing
+    * `beaker` for session handling.

 ##Is it compatible with Python 3?
 Short answer: No.

-Long answer: Tries to be compatible with Python 3, but it's not assured to work with.
+Long answer: For the moment, no. Maybe in the future.

 ##TODO
-* Proper routing.
 * Middleware support.
-* Session handling.
-* Cookie handling.
 * Automated testing.
 * `with` nesting for clearer URLs.

 ##License
 The source code of Lulu is released under the [MIT license](http://choosealicense.com/licenses/mit/).

+##FAQs

+* How big is Lulu?
+> Lulu, per se, is around 140 SLOC.

+*